emissary-ingress/emissary/load-testing/README.md

 ## Find Limit Where Pro Fails

 max_load.go can be used to find the point where Pro starts returning 500 responses.
-It works by calling the `text_rate` executable which will issue attacks with the `-rate` at `-url` specified.

 First, edit the URL in line 15 to whatever IP and port you are using.